Limoncello Lemon Bars

 How To Store Lemon Bars

 These Limoncello Lemon Bars, or any lemon bar recipe needs to be kept in the refrigerator.
-Cover with plastic wrap and refrigerate for 2-3 days.
-They won’t last that long but they will keep for a few days in your refrigerator.
+Cover with plastic wrap and refrigerate for up to a week.
+You can also freeze lemon bars for up to 3 months, either wrapped individually or the whole dish.

 Looking For More Dessert Recipes?